graphhopper/graphhopper/README.md

 Click once to select a departure and another click to select the destination.
 Then a route should pop up like in this SHINY ;) image ![from twitter](http://karussell.files.wordpress.com/2012/06/graphhopper.png)

-[Performance comparison table](https://github.com/karussell/GraphHopper/wiki/Performance/) of different algorithms.
+[Performance comparison table](https://github.com/graphhopper/graphhopper/wiki/Performance/) of different algorithms.
 And visualization of
  * [a bidirectional Dijkstra](http://karussell.files.wordpress.com/2012/06/bidijkstra.gif)
  * [A*](http://karussell.files.wordpress.com/2012/07/astar.gif)

 If you want to import full Germany do:

-> cd core; ./run.sh germany
+> ./run.sh germany.osm

  1. For Germany it takes approx 25 minutes for the import and roughly 1 minute for the ugly&slow UI to pop up.
  2. At the moment the UI is a bit rough and simple so, don't click or drag too much as it takes some time for this large road network